mkdika/fibs-and-chips/README.md

 ## Contribute

-Come and contribute are very welcome :love
+Contributor are very welcome :heart:

+There are plenty room to fill.
+Please refer to [Contributing Guide](/docs/CONTRIBUTING.md)

 ## Copyright and License